-When examined microscopically, soil shows itself to be a widely varied complex structure that is not simply degraded rock with organic matter.
+When examined microscopically with the help of petrographic services, soil shows itself to be a widely varied complex structure that is not simply degraded rock with organic matter.
 Its primary role in nature is storing water and releasing nutrients to plants, a process that is essential to virtually every living thing.
 As one of the primary elements of healthy, functioning ecosystems, soils are a crucial link in the chain of life on earth.
 Soils, simply put, are more than the essential ingredients to growing our crops and supplying the lumber to build our homes.